feilvvl/feilvvl.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...

-## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+I am currently a Ph.D. student since 2024, advised by [Prof. Changjian Chen](https://changjianchen.github.io/), at the College of Computer Science and Electronic Engineering, Hunan University.
+My research interests are in the area of visual analytics, especially visual analysis methods to improve training data quality.

 ## News